REMEMBERING where we’ve been, where we are and where we are going…

-On October 10th, 2013, the Lake Elsinore Unified School District voted to approve the renewal of Sycamore Academy of Science and Cultural Arts.
-The charter is now approved through June 30, 2019 with the expansion to 8th grade.
+On October 10th, 2013, the Lake Elsinore Unified School District voted to approve the renewal of Sycamore Academy of Science and Cultural Arts for another five-year term with the expansion to 8th grade.
 Sycamore Academy added 7th grade in the 2014-2015 school year and 8th grade in the 2015-2016 school year.

 The faculty, staff and Governing Board of Sycamore Academy have worked diligently over the last several years to build financial stability for the school, even with the serious economic crisis that has plagued K-12 education.
 The Ronald Reagan Charter School Alliance, the governing board for Sycamore Academy, located property in 2014 and was approved for $9.4million in revenue bonds to purchase the property and build the school's permanent home.
 Students were welcomed to the new site in September of 2015.

 In 2015, Sycamore Academy requested a material revision of the charter in order to add a HomeStudy program and a Transitional Kindergarten program to their operations.
 Lake Elsinore Unified School District approved both revisions opening access for additional students to participate in the Sycamore program.